abduld/CS533/progress/progress.markdown

     on a cluster of machines and across threads in a shared memory system.
 We have narrowed down our objective to generating code that will run
     on the GPU.
-The interesting features in the compiler and lanauge, as stated in
+The interesting features in the compiler and language, as stated in
-    the proposal, is that parallization will be done via Map and Reduce operations.
+    the proposal, is that parallelization will be done via Map and Reduce operations.
 The compiler will maintain the IR for these operators and will perform
     optimizations on them to generate performant code.